-- Every program must have a sponsorship that meets one of three categories represented by A, B or C in the report.
-Once the correct sponsor is identified, NA may be checked for the remaining two and their relative subcategories left blank. - 2.
-Documentation must be submitted by confirming institutional sponsorship, not just NAACLS accreditation or approval.
-Examples include State approval letters, national or regional institutional letters or certificates. - 3.
-There may be duplication in the comment area immediately following the Standard I check boxes and affiliate tables.
-Standards I.D.3 and I.D.4 are two areas frequently checked NO. Since the information in I.D.4 is the same, or similar, to that required in the table of affiliates, the comments may be the same.
-In this case, the reviewer can copy and paste, or simply refer the reader to the location where comments are made.

-- 4. Fill in tables for affiliates with complete names of sites, city and state.
+- Every program must have a sponsorship that meets one category represented in the report. - Documentation must be submitted by confirming institutional sponsorship, not just NAACLS Accreditation.
+Examples include State approval letters, national or regional institutional letters or certificates. - There may be duplication in the comment area immediately following the Standard I check boxes and affiliate tables.
+In this case, the reviewer can copy and paste, or simply refer the reader to the location where comments are made. - Fill in tables for affiliates with complete names of sites, city and state.
 Do not use abbreviations for affiliate names.
-When possible, clarify any information that is inconsistent or incomplete within the self-study.
-For example, some clinical affiliates fall within a larger umbrella with one affiliation agreement.
-It is important to document this information clearly within the Self-Study report.
-If what is submitted in the Self-Study is not clear, this should be identified for Site Visitors to clarify and noted as NO. - 5.
-If a program has more affiliates that the table allows, the instructions for adding lines are found just above each table. - 6.
-If a site is described as inactive, additional documentation such as affiliation agreements and fact sheets are not required.
+When possible, clarify any information that is inconsistent or incomplete within the Self-Study Report.
+For example, some clinical/applied learning experiences affiliates fall within a larger umbrella with one affiliation agreement.
+It is important to document this information clearly within the Self-Study Report.
+If what is submitted in the Self-Study Report is not clear, this should be identified for site visitors to clarify and noted as NO. - If a program has more affiliates that the table allows, the instructions for adding lines are found just above each table. - If a site is described as inactive, additional documentation such as affiliation agreements and fact sheets are not required.